WHAT IS A CHILLER & HOW DOES IT WORK?

 Power Unit

-Every chiller incorporates a power unit that controls electrical energy flowing through the system.
-Power unit components usually include starters, power monitoring panels, and circuit breakers.
+The power unit controls electrical energy flow, typically containing starters, monitoring panels, and circuit breakers.

 Control Panels